Data security is relevant to protect intellectual property rights, commercial interests, or to keep sensitive

 Data security and cloud storage

 Cloud-based* storage such as Google Drive, Dropbox, OneDrive, iCloud or YouSendIt are easy to use, but not necessarily permanent or secure.
-Cloud-based storage is usually overseas and, therefore, not subject to UK law, consequently its use could be in violation of the UK Data Protection Act 1998 (DPA), which states that personal and sensitive data should not be transferred to other countries without adequate protection.
+Cloud-based storage is usually overseas and, therefore, not subject to UK law, consequently its use could be in violation of the UK Data Protection Act 2018 (DPA) and/or the General Data Protection Regulation, which require that personal and sensitive data should not be transferred to other countries without adequate protection.

 Cloud data storage should not be used for high-risk information such as files that contain personal or sensitive information or that have a very high intellectual property or commercial value.
 While file encryption safeguards data files to a certain degree, it does not negate the requirements of the DPA.

 Alternatives are secure FTP (SFTP) servers, secure content management systems set up and controlled by an institution or secure workspaces.
 See our guidance on file sharing.